aurorascharff/rsc-workshop-2hr-starter/STEPS.md

 - Per-field errors coming back, use result.data
 - Use errors, then test, then set defaultValue
 - Mention toast on error or error boundary
-- Mention React hook form and other libraries to come building ontop of this, react query because of hooks, primitives
+- Mention React hook form and other libraries to come building ontop of this, react query because of hooks

+## Final note

+- Excalidraw: final trees
+- Performant applications with good developer experience
+- React 19 hooks ties it together, and there is alot more to come from these.
+They will be primitives for libraries simpliying things for developers.